aosabook/500lines/dagoba/chapter.md

 The distributed revolution changed everything, again.
 Data broke free of spacial constraints and roamed from machine to machine.
 CAP-wielding theorists busted the relational monopoly, opening the door to a plethora of new herding techniques -- some of which harken back to the earliest attempts to domesticate random-access data.
 We're going to look at one of these, a style known as the graph database.

-[footnoteA: One of the very first database designs was the hierarchical model, which grouped items into tree-shaped hierarchies and is still used as the basis of IBM's IMS product, a high-speed transaction processing system and hierarchical database.
-It's influence can also been seen in XML, file systems and geographical information storage.
+[footnoteA: One of the very first database designs was the hierarchical model, which grouped items into tree-shaped hierarchies and is still used as the basis of IBM's IMS product, a high-speed transaction processing system.
+It's influence can also been seen in XML, file systems and geographic information storage.
 The network model, invented by Charles Bachmann and standardized by CODASYL, generalized the hierarchical model by allowing multiple parents, forming a DAG instead of a tree.
 These navigational database models came in to vogue in the 1960s and continued their dominance until performance gains made relational databases usable in the 1980s.]

 [footnoteB: Codd developed relational database theory while working at IBM.
 Big Blue feared a new relational database would cannibalize the sales of IMS, and while they eventually built a research prototype called System R it was based on a new non-relational language (SEQUEL) instead of Codd's original Alpha language.
 The SEQUEL language was copied by Larry Ellison in his Oracle Database based on pre-launch conference papers, and the name changed to SQL to avoid trademark disputes.
 A nice model twisted into a half-baked prototype, which spawns a shoddy copy with a different name, which becomes wildly popular and wastes millions of programmer hours: this is the story of software engineering.]